- Created on the 4 March, 2017.

 Metanephrine plasma ELISA kit can be used for detecting in vitro quantitative concentrations of free metanephrine (metaadrenaline) in human plasma (EDTA, citrate) samples.
 This metanephrine plasma ELISA kit has a minimum detection level of 17.0 pg/ml.

 Metanephrine which is also known as metaadrenaline can be formed through the action of catechol-O-methyl transferase on epinephrine, it is essentially a metabolite of adrenaline (epinephrine).
 These molecules are classified has hormones which are called catecholamines, they can be released into the blood in response to either emotional or physical stress.
 These hormones are helpful in the regulation of blood pressure and flow throughout the body.

-The minimum sensitivity limit of free metanephrine (metaadrenaline) using this human metanephrine in plasma ELISA kit was approximately 17.0 pg/ml.
-The dynamic assay range for this kit is 36.0 – 3,600 pg/ml.
+The minimum sensitivity limit of free metanephrine (metaadrenaline) using this human metanephrine plasma ELISA kit was approximately 17.0 pg/ml.
+The dynamic range for this ELISA assay is 36.0 – 3,600 pg/ml.

 - Choice of biochemical test for diagnosis of pheochromocytoma: validation of plasma metanephrines.
 Curr Hypertens Rep. (2002) 4 (3): 250-5.
 Review.
 Eisenhofer G., et al.